 Optimizing OpenAPI specifications for AI agent discovery

+Be thorough with every parameter — what seems obvious to a human reader is ambiguous to an AI agent.
 Include realistic example responses in your OpenAPI schema.
 AI coding assistants use these examples to generate response parsing code.
 Generic placeholder values like "string" or 123 produce less accurate code suggestions than responses that reflect your actual API output.
-Some documentation tools, including Fern, can generate realistic examples automatically, but even manually written examples significantly improve code generation accuracy.
+Some documentation tools, including Fern, can generate realistic examples automatically, but even manually written examples substantially improve code generation accuracy.

 Document all error responses with status codes and schemas.
 When AI tools know your API returns a 429 with retry-after headers, they can generate proper error handling code that respects rate limits.
 Error schemas are easy to overlook, but they're some of the highest-value content for AI-assisted code generation.